-- 14. (1) If it appears from the certificate of the head of health services or a health practitioner that the cleansing or disinfection of a premises or article is necessary for - - (a) preventing the spread or eradicating the infection of a notifiable infectious disease; or - (b) preventing danger to health, the head of health services or chief health officer, must in writing notify the owner or occupier of the premises or the owner or person in charge of the article that the premises or article will be disinfected.
+14. (1) If it appears from the certificate of the head of health services or a health practitioner that the cleansing or disinfection of a premises or article is necessary for - the head of health services or chief health officer, must in writing notify the owner or occupier of the premises or the owner or person in charge of the article that the premises or article will be disinfected.